Clemapfel/jluna/docs/manual.md

 State::eval("var = 1234")
 ```

-To access the value of this variable, we can use the C-API.
-We receive a pointer, to the memory `var` holds, using `jl_eval_string`.
+To access the value of this variable, we could use the C-API.
+By calling `jl_eval_string`, we return a pointer to the memory `var` holds.
 We then `unbox` that pointer:

 ```cpp
 Any* var_ptr = jl_eval_string("return var");